Quantalabs/blog.rvind.dev/content/riemann.md

 We get the same progression!

-Using a combination of $PLR$ operations and $T$ operations[^4] can help you uncover patterns in pieces of music.
+Using a combination of $PLR$ operations and $T$ operations[^5] can help you uncover patterns in pieces of music.
 Analyzing music is helpful not only for musicians, but also for listeners.
 Understanding what is going on in the music you listen to, even if it's at a high level, can help you better appreciate the music.

 ---

+[^1]: If none of that made sense, that's fine.
+I'll define most of those terms much more rigorously in the next section.

-[^1]: Many mathematicians joke that we name everything after the second person who discovered something, because Euler discovered it first.
+[^2]: Many mathematicians joke that we name everything after the second person who discovered something, because Euler discovered it first.
 The Tonnetz might not be named after anyone, but it was created by Euler as well.

-[^2]: We could also think of the piece as being in A minor, but then the G# minor and A major chords are hard to explain.
+[^3]: We could also think of the piece as being in A minor, but then the G# minor and A major chords are hard to explain.

-[^3]: Chromatic mediants can also be found through other transformations. $PR$, $PL$, and $RP$ can also transform a chord into one of its chromatic mediants.
+[^4]: Chromatic mediants can also be found through other transformations. $PR$, $PL$, and $RP$ can also transform a chord into one of its chromatic mediants.

-[^4]: We didn't talk about $I$ operations (inversions) in this post, but together with $T$ operations, it forms the T/I-group, which is just as important as the PLR group.
+[^5]: We didn't talk about $I$ operations (inversions) in this post, but together with $T$ operations, it forms the T/I-group, which is just as important as the PLR group.
 You can read about them (along with some other important information) [here](https://www-personal.umd.umich.edu/~tmfiore/1/mathmusiccolloquiumslides.pdf).

 <script src="https://cdn.jsdelivr.net/npm/vexflow@4.2.2/build/cjs/vexflow.js"></script>
 <script src="https://cdn.jsdelivr.net/combine/npm/tone@14.7.58,npm/@magenta/music@1.23.1/es6/core.js,npm/focus-visible@5,npm/html-midi-player@1.5.0"></script>